 - Take a few Nilla Wafers and crush them in your hands to sprinkle over the top.

 Cake is adapted from the Cake Mix Doctor

 - Category: Dessert

 - Method: Baked

 - Cuisine: American

-Keywords: banana pudding cake, banana cake, easy banana cake
+Keywords: banana pudding poke cake, banana pudding cake, easy banana cake